 The best OEM tires for Mazda 3

 This is made possible by utilizing a proprietary silica and sunflower oil tread compound.
-The tire has a symmetrical tread design with a continuous center rib, linked shoulder blocks, and notched intermediate ribs.
+This Mazda 3 tires has a symmetrical tread design with a continuous center rib, linked shoulder blocks, and notched intermediate ribs.
 But the most unique features in the Michelin Premier A/S are the expanding rain grooves and emerging grooves, which widen and open up across each shoulder to provide steady traction in rainy or snowy weather.

-And since the Michelin Premier A/S is a grand touring tire, you can expect a quiet and comfortable ride along with a longer tread life.
+And since the Michelin Premier A/S is a grand touring tire, you can expect a quiet and comfortable ride along with a longer tread life for this Mazda 3 tires.
 In fact, Michelin is offering the Premier A/S with a brilliant 6-years/60,000-mile tread life warranty.
 But there’s a catch.
 A new set of 16-inch Michelin Premier A/S tires will cost around $550, which amounts to $137 each.

 Expensive, right?
-But when it comes to tires, it’s foolish to place your bets on the lowest bidder.
-When it comes to the best tires for the Mazda 3, the Michelin Premier A/S should be on top of any list.
+But when it comes to Mazda 3 tires, it’s foolish to place your bets on the lowest bidder.
+When it comes to the best tires for Mazda 3, the Michelin Premier A/S should be on top of any list.

 The Goodyear Assurance Comfortred Touring is a grand touring all-season tire designed for midrange or upscale sedans, hatchbacks, and minivans.
 It costs less than the Michelin Premier A/S but lacks none in terms of style, all-weather traction, and longer wear.